katsuhisamaruyama/jxplatform2/README.md

 ### PDG (Program Dependence Graph)

-JxPlatform creates a PDG from a CFG for each method existing in Java source code.
+JxPlatform2 creates a PDG from a CFG for each method existing in Java source code.

 * PDGStore - Stores a collection of PDGs created from CFGs
 * PDG - Provides information about a PDG